 Consuming high amounts of sugar can cause not only obesity but also inflammation and high triglyceride, blood sugar, and blood pressure levels - all these are contributing factors to heart disease.

 I won’t sugarcoat it for you: Obesity is considered the strongest risk for diabetes.
-When you are resistant to insulin, your blood sugar levels rise, which increase the risk of diabetes.
+When you are resistant, your blood sugar levels rise, which increase the risk of diabetes.

 These are the top 5 most alarming effects of sugar on our health.
 In fact, there are a whole lot more, that I decided it is high time to cut down on sugar and take it seriously, especially because I have polycystic ovarian syndrome or PCOS.
 I decided to consult my physician and ask for recommendations on the best keto-friendly sweetener.
 She recommended KetoseSweet+.